guidefari/here_hugo/apps/v2/src/content/note/effect-scoped-transactions.md

 })
 ```

-At the top transaction level, `withTransaction`:
+For a top-level transaction, `withTransaction`:

 1. creates a private `Scope`;
 2. reserves one connection in that scope;
 3. runs `BEGIN`;
 4. makes that connection available to queries in the transaction body;
-5. runs the body and captures its full `Exit`;
+5. runs the body and records its full `Exit`;
 6. runs `COMMIT` on success or `ROLLBACK` on failure, defect, or interruption;
 7. closes the scope and releases the connection.

 ## Interruptible work, uninterruptible cleanup

-The key is not to make the whole transaction uninterruptible.
+Do not make the whole transaction uninterruptible.

-`withTransaction` protects setup and cleanup from interruption while keeping the transaction body interruptible.
+`withTransaction` protects setup and cleanup from interruption while leaving the transaction body interruptible.

-This gives the useful split:
+That means:

 - the body can respond to cancellation, shutdown, or a timeout;
-- once it stops, commit or rollback and connection cleanup cannot be interrupted halfway through.
+- once it stops, commit or rollback and connection cleanup cannot be interrupted halfway through;

 For example: